AguaClara/Textbook/Filtration/EStaRS_Design.rst

 Second Constraint: Pressure Recovery in lowest trunk during backwash
 ------------------------------------------------------------------------

 The second pressure recovery constraint is in the backwash branch during backwash.
-During backwash the lowest trunk sees all the flow at a higher velocity than any branch does during forward filtration.
+During backwash the lowest trunk sees all the flow at a higher velocity than any branch [you are mixing trunks with branches. ] does during forward filtration.
 Because the velocity is higher, the PR term will also be higher, so it must be constrainted to maintain even flow.

-In backwash there is no head loss through the sand bed because the sand is fully fluidized.
+In backwash there is no head loss through the sand bed because the sand is fully fluidized [not true. there is 1.2 m of head loss through the sand bed.].
 The startup time in which it takes to fluidize the bed is ignored in this design.
-Thus the only head loss occurs from the flow expansion as water exits the fiter manifold out of the exits holes.
+Thus the only head loss occurs from the flow expansion as water exits the fiter manifold out of the exits [Have you described these holes?
+Need a figure.] holes. [call them orifices.]

-The initial estimate of head loss through the holes is :math:`HL_{FiBwOrifices} = 10cm`.
+The initial estimate of head loss through the holes is :math:`HL_{FiBwOrifices} = 10cm`. [where did this come from?
+One proposal is the same constraint as we discussed with the horizontal filter.
+The head loss through the orifice must be close to the distance between orifices.
+This is to ensure that the entire bed fluidizes.
+If there is a section of the filter where the sand isn't fluidized, then that sand will form an incline that is the angle of repose of sand in water.
+Thus the maximum depth that the first covered orifice under the settled sand will be determined by the distance between orifices and the angle of repose of the sand.
+If we assume conservatively that the angle of repose is 45 degrees, then the depth of sand would equal the spacing between the orifices.
+And if the head loss through the orifices was equal to that depth of sand, then there would be enough water coming out of the first covered orifice to fluidize the sand above it.

+Darn...
+My analysis in the previous paragraph is flawed because the water flows from the orifices into a big half pipe BEFORE coming into contact with sand.
+Thus the head loss through the orifices DOES NOT help ensure that the sand fluidizes everywhere in the filter.
+Similarly, the orifices don't have to be sized to get the same flow out of the first and last orifice in a branch because flow equalization will occur in the half pipe.
+So perhaps the goal is to get reasonable flow distribution between first and last orifice so that the equalization flow has a much lower velocity than the main flow in the branch.
+We need to figure this out! and this can go near the top of the design.
+My sense is that there may be a good deal of flexibility in the total orifice area.   ]

+[Need to start by calculating the diameter of these orifices and somehow set the spacing between orifices.
+This requires a design algorithm.
+Not sure of the steps yet.
+I understand that the maximum size hole that can be drilled is something close to 1/4" because larger holes end up coming out the side of the gap between the wing pipe and the branch.
+Once you know the max diameter that can be used for the orifice (Juan should know this) then you can calculate the total maximum orifice area required (based on an algorithm that we need to invent).
+Then calculate the spacing between the orifices to get the required number of orifices..  ]

 Using the head loss ratio, :math:`\Pi_{ManifoldHeadLoss}` , the allowable PR can be determined: :math:`PR_{FiBwManMax} = HL_{FiBwOrifices}*\Pi_{ManifoldHeadLoss}`

 From above the PR estimate for the Backwash Branches exists.

-This allows the maximum velocity in the BW Trunk to be found
+This allows the maximum velocity in the BW Trunk to be found [Where did you find the diameter of the backwash branches?
+That must come earlier.]

 .. math::